GuillermoW93/HomeAssistant-PiHole-VPN-RaspberryPi/README.md

 # Raspberry-Pi
-> Docker containers on Raspberry Pi.
+> Installation guide for running Docker Containers e.g. on Raspberry Pi.

 ![](header.png)

 ## Installation

+Prerequisites:
-Make sure to have a new/clean Raspberry Pi instance:
+1. Make sure to have a new/clean Raspberry Pi instance:
+2. Have an SD-card ~32GB min.
+3. Follow these steps below:

 ```sh
 https://www.raspberrypi.com/software/